 Aruba, Bonaire, and Curaçao (the ABCs of the Caribbean) offer plenty to do on, along, and under the water.
 However, my January 2018 two week ABC island hopping itinerary also included some of the islands’ less well known land-based charms.

-My itinerary for traveling (mostly) off the beaten path in the ABC islands
+My itinerary for traveling in the Caribbean ABC islands

 Formally part of the Netherlands, the ABC islands (Aruba, Bonaire, and Curaçao) lie just off the coast of Venezuela in the southern Caribbean.